pagopa/io-app-design-system/README.md

 ```

 ### Launch the example app
-For development purposes, a React Native example app is included in the package.
-Please follow these steps to launch it:
+For development purposes, a sample React Native application is included in the repository.
+To launch it:

 ```bash
 # Move into `example` folder